Our Coaching Team

 I’ve been fortunate to compete and coach at the RSSS Ballarat competition nine times.
 One of my career highlights came in 2019 when our Sub-Juniors became the highest-scoring Division 2 team of the competition.

 In 2015 I achieved my Level 1 coaching accreditation.
-Since then I’ve coached Tinies, Sub-Juniors, and Juniors, both competitive and non-competitive.
-In 2024 I had the pleasure of coaching our Junior 1 team in the Championship division, and I’m excited to continue in 2025.
-I’ll also be coaching our youngest Sub-Juniors in the Blue team, helping them develop their skills and start their calisthenics journey with confidence.
+Since then, I’ve coached Tinies, Sub-Juniors, and Juniors, both competitive and non-competitive.
+Recently I have had the pleasure of coaching our Junior 1 team in the Championship division, and I’m excited to continue in 2026 alongside Miss Lisa.

 Meg Allison